MDU-PHL/LisSero/paper.md

 against a curated database of five genes.
 The serotype is assigned in accordance with the combination of identified genes.
-The five genes (NAME GENES) have been described as the minimum necessary to classify *L. monocytogenes* isolates into distinct serotypes of public health importance.
+The five genes (NAME GENES) have been described as the minimum necessary to classify *L. monocytogenes* isolates into distinct serotypes of public health importance .